radboudir/textanalysis/ReadMe.md

 ## Getting Help

-If you encounter any issues or need further assistance, please feel free to contact ali.lowni@ru.nl
+If you encounter any issues or need further assistance, please feel free to contact amir.khodaie@ru.nl